Brittney Griner is the focus of WNBA All-Star weekend - NewsBreak

 “I think for all of us, we just want to always keep BG’s name at the forefront in everything we do,” Bird said.
 “Yeah, every now and then we’ll answer questions about All-Star and talk about the basketball, but you’re going to see her name on the back of all of our shirts, and so like I said, it doesn’t really shift.
 We want it to always be there.”

 Griner, 31, pleaded guilty Thursday to drug possession charges in a case that could see her sentenced to up to 10 years in prison.
-That same day, Bird watched her fiancée, soccer star Megan Rapinoe, receive the Presidential Medal of Freedom at the White House.
+That same day, Bird watched watch her fiancée, soccer star Megan Rapinoe, receive the Presidential Medal of Freedom from President Joe Biden at the White House.

 Griner was first detained at Moscow’s Sheremetyevo Airport in February, when she was returning to play basketball in Russia.
 Police said they found vape canisters containing cannabis oil in her luggage.
 Speaking through an interpreter, Griner told the court Thursday she had no intention of committing a crime and acted unintentionally because she had packed in a hurry.
 The trial was then adjourned until Thursday.